Advisory

 Contact

-If you wish to understand how you could improve your internal governance, risk management and ensure compliance with the regulatory requirements, please contact our Head of Governance and Risk – Financial Services, Olivier Graisse, Head of Accounting and Regulatory reporting – Financial Services, Gilles Millard or Head of Advisory Andia P. Shtepani.
+If you wish to understand how you could improve your internal governance, risk management and ensure compliance with the regulatory requirements, please contact our Head of Governance and Risk – Financial Services, Olivier Graisse, and our Head of Accounting and Regulatory reporting – Financial Services, Gilles Millard.